strayTiger/VulnerableDetection/README.md

 It includes the code for all the models used for running and analysis.
 - Model.py: Used to test the performance of various baseline models.
 - loraModel.py: Used to test the performance of various models after LoRA fine-tuning.
+- cweModel.py: Used for detecting different types of vulnerabilities.
 - train.jsonl,valid.jsonl,test.jsonl: Partial real-world dataset.
 - *_model: Folders where the models are stored.
 Please download them yourself.
 #### data/
-This folder contains a part of the SARD dataset.
+This folder contains a part of the SARD dataset.Used for detecting different types of vulnerabilities.
 - train: Training set
 - val: validation set
 - test: test set